Kentucky has strict laws for holding dog owners responsible for bites and other injuries.

 - Psychological/psychosocial aftercare

-What if the dog’s owner refuses to help you pay for all this?
+What if the dog’s owner refuses to help you pay for all this if a dog bites a child?
 You shouldn’t have to drain your child’s college fund simply because someone else is refusing to take responsibility for their dog.

 If you and your child ever find yourselves in this scary situation, seek urgent medical care and then contact a Kentucky dog bite lawyer.
 It’s the best way to protect your child from the long-lasting consequences of a sudden dog bite.